Skip to main content

 • This item is probably my most recommended for anyone traveling abroad.
 These bags are great for going out because they hold all your valuables (phone, keys, money, ID, etc.) in one place close to your body.
 They’re also really cheap!
 I got mine for $15 on amazon and it works great.

-• Photo copies of your passport and vaccination card
+• Photo copies of your passport

 • Having a photocopy of your passport is very important because you don’t want to carry it all the time (that’s risky).
 If you make the photocopies at home it may be simpler because in order to make them in the city you have to go to a copy store and pay for them to be printed.
 Just bring a copy with you and you will be all set.